 Our opening hours are 10:00 – 16:00, Monday to Friday.
 Get in touch with us today.

 You can also take a look at our timetable to find out more about different support services and clinics.

 Please note: we do not offer advice on sexual and physical violence, and other allegations of criminal action, however we can signpost to other services for support.

 Can we represent students at meetings?

-We are able to represent students at meetings, panels and hearing in a supportive role which can include:
+We are able to attend with you at meetings, panels and hearings in a supportive role, which can include: